 - There is evidence to suggest that teaching school status does not necessarily enhance an individual teaching school’s level of research activity, as measured by selected R&D indicators, relative to other Ofsted-category outstanding schools.

 Despite the challenges ahead, the report identifies cautious room for optimism: it found evidence to suggest that R&D is becoming increasingly embedded within the other areas of the Big 6, and particularly within school-led initial teacher training (ITT) and continuing professional development (CPD).

-The question facing research organisations which support schools, such as the NFER, is how to demonstrate to classroom teachers the value of research Research engagement needs to be perceived as a useful tool that can be applied in order to improve classroom outcomes if teachers are to be convinced of its worth.
+The question facing research organisations which support schools, such as NFER, is how to demonstrate to classroom teachers the value of research.
+Research engagement needs to be perceived as a useful tool that can be applied in order to improve classroom outcomes if teachers are to be convinced of its worth.